 This salad is one of my Matthew’s favorites.
 He wondered about the noodles at first, but after eating ramen smothered in vinaigrette, he was hooked.
 If you add the ginger, or use rice vinegar, it tastes like one of those delicious Asian salads from the deli.

 To make life easier, I keep bags of washed fresh broccoli and spinach in the fridge.
 With the staples already there, throwing together something good for you is easy.
 This recipe only takes about 20 minutes to make if you have broccoli already cut and ready, and about 5 minutes if you already have the roasted veggies.
 Go ahead and throw in any leftover vegetables you have too.

-6 TIPS FOR MAKING A GREAT BROCCOLI AND SPINACH SALAD
+TIPS FOR THE BEST BROCCOLI SPINACH SALAD

 - Cut most of the stem off of the broccoli.
 Leave just enough to hold the floret together.
 Save the stems and add to Cheddar Broccoli Soup or another dish.

 - Pick over the spinach, remove any leaves that have brown spot or feel soft.